styled-system/styled-system/README.md

 styled-system uses a mobile-first responsive approach, where any value set works from that breakpoint and wider.
 The default set of breakpoints aims to cover a wide range of devices from mobile to desktop.
+Breakpoints default to `em` but can be overridden by passing strings with unit appended.
 Breakpoints can be customized using styled-components' [ThemeProvider](#configuration).

 ```js